 In the start of June 2019, during the P2P conference in Riga, I published an article about the new Mintos Invest & Access product.
 This is in some ways similar to the Bondora Go & Grow product.
 I wanted to transfer money back into Bondora Go & Grow.
 When I visited the Bondora office in Tallinn, they told me that 1/3 of their investor portfolio is in Go & Grow.
 This paints a clear picture that this type of product is really popular with investors and has great potential.
 Bondora has been in operation since 2007, but the Bondora Go & Grow product is fairly new.
 Both Bondora Go & Grow and Mintos Invest & Access promise that the investor can sell their investments and get the money out right away.
 With Bondora Go & Grow you can get all the money out no matter the status of the loans you are invested in, but offers a lower interest rate than Mintos Invest & Access.
 On the other hand, with Mintos Invest & Access investors can only get the money out that are currently not late.
 Some loan providers at Mintos also does not offer interest payments on late loans.
 So it is not quite clear which product is the best.

 I therefore decided to transfer 500 euros to each platform at the 1st of August 2019.
 I invested the money at the same time and I will not deposit any more money to the two portfolios.
-Every month I will then do a status of the progress and earnings, to share with you which portfolio is currently ahead.
+Every month I will then do a status of the progress and earnings, to share with you which portfolio is currently ahead on different parameters.
 This will be interesting!

-Below you can see the results for both portfolios by the 1st of February 2020.
+Below you can see the results for both portfolios by the 1st of March 2019.
 Mintos Invest & Access still has the lead in terms of earning as expected.
-However, 180,23 euros of the money invested in Mintos Invest & Access is not available for instant withdrawal.
-This is a decrease since last month, so that is a good development.
-As always Bondora Go & Grow is ahead in terms of liquidity and Mintos Invest & Access is ahead in terms of returns with 21.01 euros versus 15.74 with Bondora Go & Grow.
-During January the average interest rate on Mintos Invest & Access dropped as it has been doing every month since the product came out, this time from 9.55% to 9.36%.
-Interesting battle!
-Stay tuned by signing up for the newsletter.
+However, 192.78 euros of the money invested in Mintos Invest & Access is not available for instant withdrawal.
+This is an increase of 12.55 euros compared to last month.
+So this month Bondora Go & Grow is ahead in terms of liquidity and Mintos Invest & Access is ahead in terms of returns with 27.28 euros versus 18.43 with Bondora Go & Grow.
+During February, for the first time during this test run, the average interest rate on Mintos Invest & Access went up.
+From 9.36% to 9.50%.
+Not a lot, but at least a move in the right direction.

 Get started on building your own crowdlending portfolio today!